leaf-ai/studio-go-runner/README.md

 # Data storage support

-The go runner support both S3 and Google Cloud storage models.
+The runner supports both S3 V4 and Google Cloud storage models.

 The google storage model allows for google cloud data to be used with the go runner being used in a private mode with a singlew set of credentials.
 The environment variables GOOGLE_APPLICATION_CREDENTIALS, and GOOGLE_FIREBASE_CREDENTIALS being set to respective files for credential information.